 A journey of food and wine pairings.

-A two course lunch is included prior to the Sensory Experience, including a shared starter, main course, tea and coffee and, of course, a glass of Jacob’s Creek wine to enjoy with your meal.
+A two course lunch is included following the Sensory Experience, including a set entrée and main course, tea and coffee and, of course, a glass of Jacob’s Creek wine to enjoy with your meal.